 The latest non-ACM (aluminium composite material) cladding testing results have also been published.
 They show that none of the materials, including high-pressure laminate (HPL) and timber cladding, behaved in the same way as ACM.
 The government is making it clear that any unsafe materials should be removed from buildings quickly.
 External wall systems on high-rise buildings using class C or D HPL panels are unsafe and should be removed, as they do not comply with building regulations.

 We welcome these measures to improve tall building safety and they should ensure (once implemented) that external cladding will never again pose a threat to occupiers.
 The introduction of sprinklers should also reduce the incidence of fire within individual flats, particularly caused by white goods (the source of the Grenfell fire), and the proposed introduction of clear way marking, will provide residents with a clear route for escape if smoke becomes a problem or if there is a power cut.

-Jonathan Jenkin, Managing Director, Planning and Design Practice Ltd
+Jonathan Jenkin, Consultant, Planning & Design Practice Ltd